9 Behaviors That Make You Seem Like A Condescending Jerk

 Complaining.
 Bragging.
 Saying “natch” instead of naturally.
 There’s a long list of irritating behaviors.
 But there is perhaps none that can boil the blood faster than condescension.
 Talking down to someone immediately makes a person seem arrogant and, frankly, assholish.
-Even if it’s unintentional, patronizing or condescending behavior just has a way of setting off our internal triggers like no other because it can make us feel silly or inferior.
+Even if it’s unintentional, patronizing or condescending behavior just has a way of setting off our internal triggers like no other because it can make us feel silly or inferior and it seems intentional.

 “When someone demonstrates a pattern of condescension, it’s showing a need for power, to keep people feeling small so they feel bigger,” says Joni Siani, a communications and media professor at Manhattanville College.
 “It stems from that person’s insecurity.”

-It’s easy to sense when someone is being condescending.
-It’s much harder to sense when we’re doing it ourselves.
+That insecurity breeds condescension is not surprising.
+But, while it’s easy to sense when someone is being condescending, it’s much harder to sense when we’re doing it ourselves.
 Whether we realize it or not, we’re all guilty of acting superior from time to time.
 It might stem from an excitement in knowing an answer.
-It might come from the fact that you’re used to explaining things in very simple terms to children.
+It might come from the fact that, as a parent, you’re used to explaining things in very simple terms to children.
 It might come from a fear that not being able to explain something makes you seem out of place at your job or within your family.
 It might be your tone of voice, body language, or tendency to insert the words “actually” or “just” into sentences.
-And, actually, you might just do it on purpose to feel superior to someone.
+And, actually, you might just do it on purpose to feel superior.
 (See what we did there?)

 When at the beginning of a statement, “actually” portends an uninvited correction, as in, “Actually, it’s pronounced es-press-oh — no ‘x.’”
 Unless you’re being asked to provide expertise, it’s good to be aware of when you insert your insights.
 However well-intended that may be, they come across the wrong way.